AdobeDocs/media-analytics.en/help/implementation/variables/core/content-id.md

 >[!ENDSHADEBOX]

 The content ID variable uniquely identifies each piece of media content.
 It is required for all streaming media implementations and is the primary key for the Content reporting dimension.
 Set it at session start and keep it stable across all sessions for the same asset.
-The ID ties data back to industry or CMS IDs and is used as the join key for classifications such as Video Length and Video Name.

 | Property | Value |
 | --- | --- |